Image Compression Using Novel View Synthesis Priors: Experiments Results

 We conducted three survey runs within this environment, where the ROV surveyed the structure using a similar lawnmower trajectory in each trial.
 We refer to these trials as the mapping run (M1), test run 1 (T1), and test run 2 (T2).
 In M1, the ROV collected data for training the 3DGS model which forms the prior.
 In T1 and T2, we evaluate the performance of our proposed image compression technique using the model trained based on M1.
 As shown in Fig.~\ref{fig:new_struct}, during T2, a new metallic structure was placed next to the existing one to test the robustness of our technique towards novel objects in the scene.

-We selected 1,422 images from M1 for training the 3DGS model and PoseLSTM, and sampled 1,000 consecutive images from each of T1 and T2 for evaluation.
+We selected 1,422 images from M1 for training, and sampled 1,000 consecutive images from each of T1 and T2 for evaluation.
 The images collected during the trials were color images with a resolution of 1280 $\times$ 720 pixels, captured at 3 frames per second.
 We downscaled these images to 320$\times$180 pixels for transmission purposes, and the image compression is tested at this image resolution.